Reviewing IMV Inc. (IMV)'s and Zafgen Inc. (NASDAQ:ZFGN)'s results | New Business Observer

 |0.00

-We can see in table 1 the earnings per share, gross revenue and valuation of IMV Inc. and Zafgen Inc.
+Table 1 shows the gross revenue, earnings per share and valuation for IMV Inc. and Zafgen Inc.

 Profitability